-Our Zucchini Tomato Sauce over Fusilli Pasta is a delicious dish loaded with fresh zucchini, chopped onions, garlic, fresh herbs, and marinara sauce.
-Then it’s served over Fusilli pasta, this recipe is quick and easy to prepare, getting dinner ready in no time!
+Our Zucchini Tomato Sauce over Fusilli Pasta is a delicious dish loaded with fresh zucchini, onions, garlic, herbs, and marinara sauce.
+Then it’s served over Fusilli pasta, creating an exquisite dish that is quick and easy to prepare.
+Best of all, it gets dinner ready in no time!
 Another wonderful addition to our Easy Inspired Pastas and Soups!

 There’s nothing like a dish of pasta on Sundays.
 Right?!